openfaas/faas-cli/README.md

 * `OPENFAAS_TEMPLATE_URL` - to set the default URL to pull templates from
 * `OPENFAAS_PREFIX` - for use with `faas-cli new` - this can act in place of `--prefix`
 * `OPENFAAS_URL` - to override the default gateway URL
+* `OPENFAAS_CONFIG` - to override the location of the configuration folder, which contains auth configuration.
+* `CI` - to override the location of the configuration folder, when true, the configuration folder is `.openfaas` in the current working directory.
+This value is ignored if `OPENFAAS_CONFIG` is set.

 ### FaaS-CLI Developers / Contributors